 What he likes best about being a coach is the interaction and connection with individuals that creates a bond.

-Salazar married in 2011, and he and his wife are expecting a child in the fall of 2012.
+Salazar married in 2011, and he and his wife are parents to a boy.
 He enjoys spending time with family and friends, watching television and playing a variety of sports.
 His favorite sport is soccer, team is Manchester United and player is Eric Cantona.

 Both Salazar and head soccer coach Shane Hurley also coach for the Classics Elite Soccer Academy youth club in San Antonio.
 Salazar also works for the South Texas division of the United States Olympic Development Program.